 After graduating in economic and business science from Icade, the first 5 years of my professional career were at Alstom, a French multinational which manufactures high-speed trains.
 I was lucky enough to join and learn in the merger and acquisitions departments of large investment banks such as Bankers Trust and Deutsche Bank, and in the Spanish corporate finance boutique Arcano.
-I met the Partners of Nazca when they absorbed it in the sales process of Svenson, and after a year at Valanza, the venture capital fund of BBVA, I joined Nazca.
+I met the Partners of Nazca during the acquisition of Svenson, and after a year at Valanza, the private equity fund of BBVA, I joined Nazca.

 What makes you most proud to belong to Nazca?

-How well we get along and complement each other at both a professional and personal level on the Nazca team.
+How well we get along and complement each other at both a professional and personal level.
 I believe that we have achieved something unique.

 What factor is key in the private equity management team relationship?

 Trust, mutual respect, clarity in the association, and of course the knowledge that both parties have a common objective, which is the success of the project.